mwcproject/mwc-qt-wallet/DOC/hodl_claims.md

 Start your online hot wallet.
 If you don't have it, please create a new hot wallet for claiming.

 Select the HODL tab in the hot wallet.
-HODL server will say that this wallet is not registered and it is expected.
-You will claim for another wallet.
+The HODL server will say that this wallet is not registered, which it is expected.
+You will choose "claim for another wallet".
 Press "Claims" button to continue.

 ![](hodl_claims_images/Hodl_not_registered.png)